-When 8-year-old Nate visited a local historical site with his class in the Cleveland area last year, it was meant to be an eye-opening chance to travel back in time, to learn what it was like to live in the 1800s.
+WHEN Nate, at the age of 8, visited a local historical site with his class in the Cleveland area, it was meant to be an eye-opening chance to travel back in time.
+The students would learn what it was like to live in the 1800s.
 While at a century house, the students were invited to take part in making johnnycake, a traditional cornmeal flatbread.
 So they could get the full experience, a worker asked the kids to grab a handful of wheat and throw it into the grinder.

 Since he has celiac disease and must not ingest any wheat, Nate could not take part, and his mom Stephanie Lowe, a parent volunteer on the trip, stood by on edge.
 Then, to make things worse, one of the kids went up to crack an egg, one of Nate’s most severe food allergens.

 “It’s the same field trip the school had been doing for many years,” Lowe explains.
 “The teachers knew the program and how it worked, so I was surprised nobody mentioned this part to me.”

 She was relieved to see the teacher take the student who had touched the egg to wash his hands properly.
 But now Nate also wasn’t able to participate in handling the old-fashioned tools that were used to make the cake.
 “He understood, but he was disappointed,” Lowe recalls.
 To add insult to injury, his classmates got to sample the johnnycake, while Nate watched.
 “Had I known ahead of time I would have come up with an alternative for him,” she says.